clayne/reshaders/README.md

 # BrimsonFX

+Epic shaders for ReShade

-## ...Why?
+## Reasons

 + Fun
-+ New developers can learn
++ New developers can learn shaders
-+ Coping mechanism

 ## Goals

-+ More mosiac shapes
-+ Cascade multigrid fluid simulation
++ Mosiac shaders
++ Spot-metering for auto-exposure

 ## Shaders